James Bussel, MD

-Dr. John Semple received his PhD in Immunology from Queen’s University in 1986 and trained as a Post-Doctoral Fellow in the Banting and Best Department of Medical Research of the C.H.
+Dr. John Semple received his PhD in Immunology from Queen's University in 1986 and trained as a Post-Doctoral Fellow in the Banting and Best Department of Medical Research of the C.H.
 Best Institute, University of Toronto from 1986-1990.
-He joined St. Michael's Hospital in 1990 and is currently the Director of Transfusion Medicine Research of the Toronto Platelet Immunobiology Group and a Professor of Pharmacology at the University of Toronto.
+He joined St. Michael’s Hospital in 1990 and was a Senior Staff Scientist and Head of the Toronto Platelet Immunobiology Group at the Keenan Research Centre for Biomedical Sciences.
+He was also a Professor in the Departments of Pharmacology, Medicine and Laboratory Medicine and Pathobiology at the University of Toronto and an Adjunct Scientist with Canadian Blood Services.
+He joined Lund University in 2016 as a Professor of Transfusion Medicine of St. Michael’s Hospital.
 Dr. Semple has published over 120 papers on platelet immunology.
 His research activities include several areas including anti-platelet T cell responses in patients with acute and chronic ITP, the analysis of how platelet antigens are recognized by the immune system, and how platelets may act as immune-like cells that are responsible for initiating and perpetuating their own autoimmune demise.
 Dr. Semple also serves on the PDSA Board of Medical Advisors.

 Michael Tarantino, MD

-Dr. Michael Tarantino is a Professor of Pediatrics at the University of Illinois College of Medicine-Peoria.
-He received a doctoral degree in medicine from the University of Wisconsin School in 1987.
+Dr. Michael Tarantino is a Professor of Pediatrics and Medicine at the University of Illinois College of Medicine-Peoria and Medical Director of the Bleeding & Clotting Disorders Institute.
+He received a doctoral degree in medicine from the University of Wisconsin School of Medicine in 1987.
 He completed an internship and residency at the University of Arizona Health Sciences Center and a Fellowship in Pediatric Hematology/Oncology at the University of Wisconsin School of Medicine.
 Dr. Tarantino first became interested in ITP during his residency in 1988.
 Since that time he has designed and/or participated in numerous clinical investigations related to ITP and other platelet disorders.
 He has authored numerous publications relevant to the diagnosis and management of ITP, especially as it occurs in children.
-Dr. Tarantino is also active in hemophilia and other bleeding disorders research.
-Currently he is Medical Director of the Comprehensive Bleeding Disorders Center in Peoria, Illinois.
-Dr. Tarantino also serves on the PDSA Board of Medical Advisors.
+He is also active in hemophilia and other bleeding disorders research, and founded The Bleeding and Clotting Disorders Institute in 2010.
+Dr. Tarantino serves on the PDSA Board of Medical Advisors.